OSTEOPATHY FOR HORSES

 3. Cranio-sacral system (the skull through the meninges and spinal cord tissue are connected to the sacrum)

-If a problem or disorder occurs in one of these systems, it will carry on in the other two systems.
-This is done mechanically, or by reduced circulation or through the nervous system.
-The osteopathy seeks the lost balance of the horse’s body with horse-friendly manual techniques and tries to restore this.
+If a problem or disturbance occurs in one of these systems, it will have its effects on the other two systems.
+This may be caused mechanically, by reduced circulation or through the nervous system.
+The osteopath seeks for this loss in balance within the horse’s body and tries to restore it by means of manual techniques that are respectful towards the horse.